| 7.4 Stone cut procedure

 rough stones dimensions just by adding the quarrying tolerance to the final measures of

-1. Rough stone cut is meant to be an easy cut in parallelepiped blocks
+the stone faces and thickness. this mainly for two reasons: 1.
+Rough stone cut is meant to be an easy cut in parallelepiped blocks

 with no irregularities and variations which are proper of the stone final cut.
+2. Irregularities of height and raising in the rows actually require

 wider rough block dimensions in order to contained wholly final blocks with the predefined

+quarrying tolerance.
 Of course all the above is referred to the arch stones (SMS-A) and not

 to the bridge elements (SMS-B), where geometry is much easier and not linked to the vault

+shape.
 Figure n°7 of current page may give an easier explanation of the above

-section A of fig. 7 represents: plan view (bottom) and front
+mentioned peculiarity: section A of fig. 7 represents: plan view (bottom) and front

 view (top) of a block (coloured in grey) in its final shape (after SC-final) which has got